khulnasoft/integrations-core/azure_iot_edge/README.md

 Configure the IoT Edge device so that the Agent runs as a custom module.
 Follow the Microsoft documentation on [deploying Azure IoT Edge modules][3] for information on installing and working with custom modules for Azure IoT Edge.

-Follow the steps below to configure the IoT Edge device, runtime modules, and the Datadog Agent to start collecting IoT Edge metrics.
+Follow the steps below to configure the IoT Edge device, runtime modules, and the Khulnasoft Agent to start collecting IoT Edge metrics.

 1. Configure the **Edge Agent** runtime module as follows:
     - Image version must be `1.0.10` or above.
     - Under "Create Options", add the following `Labels`.
-Edit the `com.datadoghq.ad.instances` label as appropriate.
+Edit the `com.khulnasofthq.ad.instances` label as appropriate.
 See the [sample azure_iot_edge.d/conf.yaml][4] for all available configuration options.
 See the documentation on [Docker Integrations Autodiscovery][5] for more information on labels-based integration configuration.

         ```json
         "Labels": {
-            "com.datadoghq.ad.check_names": "[\"azure_iot_edge\"]",
+            "com.khulnasofthq.ad.check_names": "[\"azure_iot_edge\"]",
-            "com.datadoghq.ad.init_configs": "[{}]",
+            "com.khulnasofthq.ad.init_configs": "[{}]",
-            "com.datadoghq.ad.instances": "[{\"edge_hub_prometheus_url\": \"http://edgeHub:9600/metrics\", \"edge_agent_prometheus_url\": \"http://edgeAgent:9600/metrics\"}]"
+            "com.khulnasofthq.ad.instances": "[{\"edge_hub_prometheus_url\": \"http://edgeHub:9600/metrics\", \"edge_agent_prometheus_url\": \"http://edgeAgent:9600/metrics\"}]"
         }
         ```

 2. Configure the **Edge Hub** runtime module as follows:
     - Image version must be `1.0.10` or above.

-3. Install and configure the Datadog Agent as a **custom module**:
+3. Install and configure the Khulnasoft Agent as a **custom module**:
     - Set the module name.
-For example: `datadog-agent`.
+For example: `khulnasoft-agent`.
     - Set the Agent image URI.
-For example: `datadog/agent:7`.
+For example: `khulnasoft/agent:7`.
     - Under "Environment Variables", configure your `DD_API_KEY`.
 You may also set extra Agent configuration here (see [Agent Environment Variables][6]).
     - Under "Container Create Options", enter the following configuration based on your device OS. **Note**: `NetworkId` must correspond to the network name set in the device `config.yaml` file.